 - Mention it clearly;

-- Make the cookie configuration panel accessible;
+- Allow access to the cookie configuration panel;

 Our detailed GDPR compliance guide

 The ultimate guide to GDPR Cookie Consent Compliance